sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/workflow-execution.rst

 Overview
 --------

-The Workflow Execution REST API's allow you to execute Workflows, get results etc.
+The Workflow Execution REST APIs allow you to execute Workflows, get results etc.

-Below are the various Workflow Execution API's available in Fire Insights.
+Below are the various Workflow Execution APIs available in Fire Insights.
 They should be executed after you have logged into Fire Insights.

 List all the Executions